nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 nRF Desktop build types
 =======================

-nRF Desktop does not use a single :file:`prj.conf` file.
+The nRF Desktop does not use a single :file:`prj.conf` file.
 Configuration files are provided for different build types for each supported board.

 .. include:: /gs_modifying.rst